aatiibutt/waste-classification/README.md

 ## Data Augmentation

-To add more diversity in dataset, we have performed four types of data augmentations including,
+To add more diversity in dataset, we have performed three types of data augmentations including,

 - Gaussian Blur
 - Horizontal Flip